skhabiri/skhabiri.github.io/_posts/2020-09-16-A_Full_Stack_Machine_Learning_Web_App_For_Twitter_Using_Flask_Framework.md

 #### Machine learning model
 There are generally three different ways to train and serve models into production.
-It can be a one-off, batch or real-time/online training.
+It can be a one-off, batch, real-time/online training.
 A model can be just trained ad-hoc and pushed to production as a pickle object until its performance deteriorates enough that it's called to be refreshed.
-Batch training allows us to have a constantly refreshed version of your model based on the latest train.
+Batch training allows us to have a constantly refreshed version of a model based on the latest batch train data .
 For this application change of selected users means changing the input features.
-Therefore it's more suitable to use real time training.
-For that reason we selected a small model of spacy the embeds the documents with only 96 dimenstions.
-That would help to shorten the response time and ease the deployment.
+Therefore it's more suitable to use real-time training aka online training.
+For that reason we select the small version of spacy model for  embedding tweets.
+It convert a tweet to a numerical vector with 96 dimenstions.
+The small model helps to shorten the response time and ease the deployment.
+Alternatively we can use [Basilica](https://www.basilica.ai) for embedding.
+Basilica has it's own API that we need to connect to get the 760 dimension embedding vector in real-time.